South Korea's Moon orders COVID-19 testing to be expanded amid third wave

 South Korea avoided lockdowns but used an intensive system of tracing, testing and quarantining to tamp down two earlier waves of infection.

-With this third wave, however, the government has faced increasing criticism as cases continue to rise despite unprecedented measures such as mask mandates, curfews for restaurants and other restrictions.
+With this third wave, the government has faced increasing criticism as cases continue to rise despite unprecedented measures such as mask mandates, curfews for restaurants and other businesses, and restricted public transportation.

 READ: Commentary - Is South Korea doing enough to tackle its new COVID-19 wave?